-- 3. Select the Route coverage tab. - 4.
-Include one or more excluded routes: - a.
-To incluide a single, excluded route, hover over the end of the row and select the Re-include icon ($^{\circ}$). - b.
+- Include one or more excluded routes: - a.
+To include a single, excluded route, hover over the end of the row and select the Re-include icon ( O). - b.
 To select multiple excluded routes, use the check marks in the left column to select routes.
 Then, select the Re-include icon in the batch action menu at the bottom of the page.